hariomahlawat/An-open-dataset-for-landuse-classification-in-India-for-Sentinel-2/README.md

 The training dataset in the folder named IndiaSat_dataset.zip

-## Shapefiles used as Google Earth Assets
+## Shapefiles used as Google Earth Engine Assets
 The following shapefiles were used to download the images, training the classifier and for prediction of landuse in various Indian dostrcits.
 * **India_Boundary.zip / India_Boundary.geojson** - Boundary for India.
 * **Indian_States.zip / Indian_States.geojson** - Boundaries for different Indian States.